 The Illinois Vehicle Code, 625 ILCS 5/11-1407, in pertinent part states as follows:

-If a driver violates this law, it is negligent conduct and an injured bike rider has the right to pursue an action to recover medical expenses, lost wages, pain and suffering, loss of normal life, and other damages that occur as a result.
+If a driver violates this law, it is negligent conduct and an injured bike rider has the right to pursue an action.
+The cyclist can work with a bike dooring accident attorney in Chicago to recover medical expenses, lost wages, pain and suffering and loss of normal life that occur as a result.